St4NNi/jam-rs/README.md

 # jam-rs

-`jam-rs` provides reference-guided sketch screening and query-centered positional follow-up for metagenomic assemblies. `jam screen` reports contig-level and assembly-level evidence against a fixed plasmid catalog. `jam trace` follows one plasmid, phage, other mobile element, synthetic construct, or unknown nucleotide reference across candidate metagenomes.
+`jam-rs` provides reference-guided sketch screening and query-centered positional follow-up for metagenomic assemblies. `jam screen` reports contig-level and assembly-level evidence against a fixed plasmid catalog.
+A local Jam Index searches one plasmid, phage, other mobile element, synthetic construct, or unknown nucleotide reference across a collection without a positional seed archive.
 Optional target-aware sampling may improve retrieval of represented catalog targets, but final presence calls require independent confirmation.

 The intended workflow is: